 A client mentioned it’s easier for him to coach his designers—he started as a designer himself—than to coach his developers, project managers, and marketing strategists.
 That’s understandable, but you have some tools available:

-Get advice from colleagues who do understand the work.
+10 Get advice from colleagues who do understand the work.
 Maybe it’s a fellow agency owner who knows that area better.
-Maybe it’s me as your business coach.
+Maybe it’s me as your agency value advisor.
 Maybe it’s a more-senior team member doing similar work.
-If you’re a non-technical person managing technical people, read Managing Humans: Biting and Humorous Tales of a Software Engineering Manager.
+If you’re a non-technical person managing technical people, read Managing Humans.
 Ultimately, you need to understand enough.

-Ask employees to explain things to you, in ways you can understand.
-This is harder when you have junior employees (the “unconscious incompetence” problem I mentioned earlier)—but frankly, you shouldn’t be hiring junior people if other people at your agency have no understanding of their role.
-Using a “throw them in the deep end” recruiting approach leads to lots of mistakes on your agency’s dime.
+11) Ask employees to explain things to you, in ways you can understand.
+This is harder when you have junior employees (the “unconscious incompetence” problem I mentioned earlier).
+If you have junior people, you or your management team need to invest team in training and oversight.

 Applying this at your agency